 Seth Front’s presentation uses over two hundred images to tell the story of the Jewish delicatessen in America: its arrival on the Lower East Side at the turn of the 20th century; its adaptation to American tastes; its assimilation into mainstream American culture; and its return to authenticity in the 21st century.

 More importantly, Seth uses our culinary history to explain our communal Jewish American heritage, highlighting the most important cultural changes from generation to generation.

 With his trademark humor, Mr. Front weaves this social history into a compelling narrative by using the twelve most iconic deli foods as guideposts.
 These food symbols are the heart and soul of Mr. Front’s Jewish Zodiac®, a deli food parody of the Chinese zodiac found online at jewzo.com.

 Humorous, heartwarming, and educational too, “A Culinary History Of Jews In America” has been delighting audiences nationwide.
 It is perfect for fundraising events or other programs which serve to unify the community around our common heritage and faith.

-Passover begins on Friday 4/3 this year.
+Passover is from Friday, April 22nd through Friday, April 29th this year.
+Beauty’s Bagel Shop will be offering Passover catering the entirety of Passover.
 We are doing our wood-fired matzoh and some other Pesach favorites for catering.
 Please find the list below with instructions on how to order and the pickup days and times.

 Wood-fired matzoh $11/lb (serves 4-5)